 Aashrita Banerjee

-12th Grade | Short Hills, NJ
+12th Grade | New Jersey

 “If you see a need in the world that needs addressing, whether it's in your school, your community, or from your own lived experience, youth advocacy is simply the decision to do something about it.
 It's noticing a gap and choosing to fill it.”